ampproject/amphtml/spec/amp-video-interface.md

 # Video in AMP

-Most video player components in AMP implement the [VideoInterface](https://github.com/ampproject/amphtml/blob/master/src/video-interface.js).
+Most video player components in AMP implement the [`VideoInterface`](https://github.com/ampproject/amphtml/blob/master/src/video-interface.js) API.
 This means that a set of features is available in all of these components, either completely or partially.